imccowan/sublimetext-quickcvs/README.md

 Development
 -----------
 * Show CVS status in the editor status bar.
-* Open the current file/the current cartridge in a graphical CVS tool.
+* Open the current cartridge in a graphical CVS tool.
 * Show a graphical diff.